Angela Trindade: Career

-Trindade's early art was deeply influenced by her father’s aesthetics and her western education as is evident in Punjabi with Mandolin (1949)or Town Scene (1948).
+Trindade's early art was deeply influenced by her father's aesthetics and her western education as is evident in Punjabi with Mandolin (1949)or Town Scene (1948).

 A versatile artist, Trindade did not shy away from experimenting in both Western and Indian styles.
 Accordingly, she became famous for both her Western style portraits and paintings of Christian themes in Indian style, as Our lady of Conception, 1956.
 For the latter she was awarded the Papal decoration Pro-Ecclesia et Pontifice for her contribution to the world of art and culture in 1955.
 However, it was the creation of Trindadism, a style all her own, that set her apart.
 Using the cultural and spiritual symbolic dimensions of the triangle in her work, Ângela demonstrated an individual approach to art which highlighted her creativity and individuality as an artist.
 As extraordinary example of Angela's own style is Shakuntala & the Deer, 1960.

 In 1936 Trindade was awarded the gold medal at the first All India Women Artists Exhibition and in 1947 had her first solo exhibition in India at the Chetana Gallery, Bombay.

 While fond of portraiture, Trindade explored a variety of other genres in her paintings such as landscapes, still lifes as well as non-representational forms.
 In 1949, the artist had the opportunity to present her first solo exhibition abroad at the Fine Art Club, Washington D.C., United States of America.

 On one of her many visits to the United States of America in the 1960s, where she relocated permanently in 1963, Ângela started to explore Tantric Art and Abstract Expressionism, as she believed that only through abstraction could she finally marry Eastern and Western influences in her art.

 Death and legacy

 Trindade died unexpectedly during a family visit to São Paulo, Brazil in 1980.
 Since then, her work has been exhibited several times.
 The first solo show of her religious work was shown at in 2014 Fundação Oriente, Goa.
-Her selected works, both religious and non-religious, were also exhibited in 2016 in Goa and are now permanently exhibited, alongside her father’s paintings under the title Selected Works from the Trindade Collection at Fundação Oriente Delegation in India since January 2021.
+Her selected works, both religious and non-religious, were also exhibited in 2016 in Goa and are now permanently exhibited, alongside her father's paintings under the title Selected Works from the Trindade Collection at Fundação Oriente Delegation in India since January 2021.

-A prolific and versatile artist, Angela Trindade’s legacy is a perfect representation of the diverse influences and artistic tendencies found in the 20th century Indian arts.
+A versatile artist, Angela Trindade's legacy is a representation of the diverse influences and artistic tendencies found in the 20th century Indian arts.